Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Improvement: allow both consent per category and consent per service on the custom consent area shortcode
 * Improvement: show summary of detected cookies instead of full list on the scan page
 * Improvement: drop h1 and h2 from banner to prevent styling issues with styles from overriding themes
+* Improvement: Oxygen builder support
+* Improvement: add more info to system status
+* Improvement: Gtag does not need anonymize ip, as this is the default
+* Improvement: company country in impressum
+* Improvement: cache queries for front-end to prevent duplicate queries
+* Fix: Open StreetMaps / OSM plugin integration
+* Fix: updated all statistics integrations
+* Fix: WP Google Maps integration
+* Fix: statistics consent when the questions "do you want to ask consent for statistics" has been answered with yes
 * Fix: new array structure for cookiebanner settings causing error with translations.
 * Fix: load tcf stub als first action on page
 * Fix: catastrophic backtracking with regex on iframes that do not contain a URL, props @ajoah https://github.com/Really-Simple-Plugins/complianz-gdpr/issues/320